 The procedure described above is provided as a reference method.
 Sites may submit to QIBA a proposed alternative method (such as using the water phantom portion of a manufacturer’s QA phantom) and evidence that the results produced by the proposed method are equivalent to this reference method or manufacturer methodology.
 Upon review and approval by QIBA, the alternative method will also become an accepted assessment procedure in this Profile.

-The test procedure described here is intended to be a simple phantom measurement that can be used to set a reasonable ceiling on the noise which is considered sufficient to avoid degrading segmentation performance.
+The test procedure described here is intended to be a simple phantom measurement that can be used to set a reasonable limit on the noise which is considered sufficient to avoid degrading segmentation performance.
 The procedure may be used for both conventional filtered backprojection and iterative reconstruction methods.
 It is noted that when characterizing reconstruction methods, voxel noise is a limited representation of image noise when noise texture is varied.

 4.3.
 Assessment Procedure: Tumor Volume Computation